Charleston, West Virginia

-Early industries important to Charleston included salt and the first natural gas well.
-Later, coal became central to economic prosperity in the city and the surrounding area.
-Today, trade, utilities, government, medicine, and education play central roles in the city's economy.

-The first permanent settlement, Fort Morris, was built in fall 1773 by William Morris prior to Lord Dunmore's War, and was used extensively during the American Revolution.
-The town of Charleston was incorporated by the Virginia House of Delegates in 1794 with the trustees being William Morris, Leonard Morris, and Daniel Boone.
+Charleston was established in the late 18th century and formally incorporated in 1794, with the trustees being Daniel Boone, Leonard Morris, and William Morris.
+The city gained prominence in the 19th century with the growth of the salt industry and later expanded due to coal mining and the first natural gas well.
+After West Virginia separated from Virginia, Charleston became the permanent state capital in 1885.
+Its economy and infrastructure further evolved in the 20th century with the rise of chemical manufacturing and public sector employment.

-Charleston is the home of the Charleston Dirty Birds of the Atlantic League of Professional Baseball, and the annual 15 mi Charleston Distance Run.
+Charleston is the home of the Charleston Dirty Birds of the Atlantic League of Professional Baseball and the annual 15 mi Charleston Distance Run.
 Yeager Airport and the University of Charleston are in the city.
-West Virginia State University is in the local area as well as West Virginia University and Marshall University satellite campuses.
+West Virginia State University is in the area, as are West Virginia University and Marshall University satellite campuses.